 - Have breast cancer before age 40

-- Have a family history of breast, colon, ovarian, uterine, or rectal cancer before age 50
+- Have a family history of breast, ovarian, uterine, or colorectal cancer before age 50

 - Are of Ashkenazi or Eastern European Jewish ancestry, as BRCA mutations are more common among this group